|

 Quite

-should paint their car.
-Most were inquiries pertaining to
+they should paint their car.
+Most were inquiries

-questions on the original colors.
-Some people just couldn't
+pertaining to questions on the original colors.
+Some

-generalized answer so all of you can agree/disagree,
+so all of you can agree/disagree, snicker, be shocked,

 The

-to pay for it, wash it and LOOK AT IT.
-To heck with everyone
+have to pay for it, wash it; wax it and LOOK AT IT.
+To

 When